-Decision-makers in the IT industry are well aware of email phishing attacks that have become rampant.
-These include Business Email Compromise in which companies are tricked into paying fake invoices and whaling phishing in which the attackers target high-profile executives like CFOs and COOs to steal sensitive information.
-In fact, even technology giants like Google and Facebook aren't safe as they were duped out of over $100 million during 2013-15 in a massive fake invoice scam (BBC).
+Decision-makers in the IT industry are well-aware of email phishing attacks that have become rampant.
+These include Business Email Compromise, in which companies are tricked into paying fake invoices, and whaling phishing, in which the attackers target high-profile executives, like CFOs and COOs, to steal sensitive information.
+Unfortunately, technology giants like Google and Facebook aren't safe as they were duped out of over $100 million during 2013-15 in a massive fake invoice scam.

-To ward off email phishing attacks, basic security measures like firewalls and Internet security software are not enough.
-For better protection, you need a deeper understanding of your company's email communication.
+Basic security measures like firewalls and Internet security software are not enough to ward off email phishing attacks.
+It would be best if you had a deeper understanding of your company's email setup for better protection.
 For that, you need advanced tools like professional email forensics software.
-These programs can help you parse and study every email that your company sends and receives so that you can identify potential email phishing attacks and limit damage even in situations when an attack has already taken place.
-However, before you do that, you can consider implementing email security protocols such as DMARC, SPF, and DKIM that have started to become more and more important.
+These programs can help you parse and study every email your company sends and receives to identify potential email phishing attacks and limit damage even in situations when an attack has already taken place.
+However, before you do that, you can consider implementing email security protocols, such as DKIM, SPF and DMARC.

 DKIM, SPF, and DMARC are security techniques that allow you to authenticate your emails.
-They also inform mail services, ISPs, and other email receivers that certain third-party entities are actually authorized to send emails on your behalf.
-When used together, these protocols can serve as powerful anti-spam and anti-phishing measures.
+They also inform mail services, ISPs, and other email receivers that certain third-party entities are authorized to send emails on your behalf.
+These protocols can serve as powerful anti-spam and anti-phishing measures when used together.

 What is DKIM?

-Domain Keys Identified Mail (DKIM) is an email authentication technique that allows you to verify if an email is actually sent and authorized by the sender.
-This is done with a DKIM signature which is an encrypted digital signature that's added to an email message.
+Domain Keys Identified Mail (DKIM) is an email authentication technique that allows you to verify if an email is sent and authorized by the sender.
+This is done with a DKIM signature, an encrypted digital signature added to an email message.
 Once the receiver confirms that an email is signed with a genuine DKIM signature, it means that the contents of the email aren't tampered with.

-Mail Transfer Agent (MTA) creates a hash value for a DKIM signature, which is kept in the listed domain.
+Mail Transfer Agent creates a hash value for a DKIM signature, which is kept in the listed domain.
 The email receiver can use the public key registered in the DNS to authenticate the signature.
-If the signatures obtained from the decryption of Hash Value in the header and the email are identical, the MTA can know for sure that the email isn't tampered with along the passage.
+If the signatures obtained from the decryption of Hash Value in the email header and the email are identical, the Mail Transfer Agent can know for sure that the email isn't tampered with along the passage.

 You can set up DKIM with just three steps:

 - Generate the domain key for your domain.
-There are many key generators that you can use for that, one of which is PuTTYgen.
-You can read the tutorial on that here.
+There are many key generators, such as PuTTYgen, that you can use.
+You can download PuTTYgen from here.